OpenStackweb/osf-website/src/pages/openinfra-summit/summit-tracks.md

     Do you have a passion for open source?
 Share your knowledge with the world and contribute to the Four Opens.
 ---
 The OpenInfra Summit includes keynotes, presentations, panels, hands-on workshops, and collaborative working sessions covering over 30 open source projects.
-Expect to hear about the intersection of many open source infrastructure projects, including Ceph, Kubernetes, Magma, ONAP, OPNFV and the projects hosted by the OpenInfra Foundation: Airship, Kata Containers, OpenInfra Labs, OpenStack, StarlingX, and Zuul.
+Expect to hear about the intersection of many open source infrastructure projects, including Linux, Ceph, Kubernetes, Magma, ONAP, OPNFV and the projects hosted by the OpenInfra Foundation: Airship, Kata Containers, OpenInfra Labs, OpenStack, StarlingX, and Zuul.

 #### 5G, NFV & Edge